-Engaged with several different groups to increase diversity.
+We continue to engage with several different groups to increase diversity.
 This includes;

-- Girls in Tech, who encourage and help connect employers with women in tech roles, to help build a richer, more diverse workforce in this area of the business. - North Coders and Code Nation who run code camps and provide intensive courses for candidates who want to get into a career in coding/development.
-This gives an opportunity for emerging talent to show potential as opposed to having the necessary work experience, which may usually exclude candidates from more diverse backgrounds. - Career Transition Programme (CTP), helping to place military personnel on civvy street. - Supported Employment Service, and local colleges whose aim is to support candidates with autism and/or a learning disability in finding good jobs or work placements.
+- North Coders and Code Nation who run code camps and provide intensive courses for candidates who want to get into a career in coding/development.
+This gives an opportunity for emerging talent to show potential as opposed to having the necessary work experience, which may usually exclude candidates from more diverse backgrounds. - Supported Employment Service, and local colleges whose aim is to support candidates with autism and/or a learning disability in finding good jobs or work placements.
 Individuals with disabilities have skills and knowledge that are valuable to our organisation and being part of this service will help us bridge the gap between these individuals and employment with the Forge Holiday Group.